Certificate Management¶

 | Verify Key/Cert | Check md5 of modulus |

-| Vault Sign | vault write ... |
+| Vault Sign (CLI) | vault write pki/issue/sysadm.ee common_name="*.vm.sysadm.ee" alt_names="vm.sysadm.ee" |

 Related Documentation¶

-- Technologies: Apache HTTPD, Postfix
+- Technologies: Apache HTTPD, Postfix, Dovecot

 - Concepts: TLS and Certificates